opensearch-project/opensearch-rs/guides/bulk.md

 As you can see, each bulk operation is comprised of two objects.
 The first object contains the operation type and the target document's `_index` and `_id`.
 The second object contains the document's data.
 As a result, the body of the request above contains six objects for three index actions.

-Alternatively, the `bulk` method can accept `BulkOperations` where each represents a single `BulkOperation`.
+Alternatively, you may use the `BulkOperation` helper type along with its `BulkOperations` container type as a type-safe abstraction over this format.
 The following code is equivalent to the previous example:

 ```rust
 let mut ops = BulkOperations::new();